openmobilehub/react-native-omh-storage/packages/onedrive/README.md

 When updating a file, if the new file has a different name than the updated file, two additional versions might sometimes appear in the system.
 One version comes from updating the content of the file, and the other comes from updating the file name.

+When updating a file created by the createFileWithExtension method, no new version appears immediately after the first update.
+However, once the file has been updated, subsequent updates will generate new versions.

 The [Sharing Links](https://learn.microsoft.com/en-us/graph/api/resources/permission?view=graph-rest-1.0#sharing-links) permissions are not supported.

 The [search](https://learn.microsoft.com/en-us/graph/api/driveitem-search?view=graph-rest-1.0&tabs=java) query takes several fields including filename, metadata, and file content when searching.